 Onesies are still nice but as they get older and taller regular outfits become easier to put on and grow with.
 Relief snaps or buttons by the neckline of shirts allow for easy slip on without brushing that sensitive nose.
 Leggings or other pants that rely on stretch to fit will be the first they outgrow.
 I find here in Virginia, short sleeve shirts and long pants have been the most versatile clothing as jackets can be added to warm up and the pants can be rolled to cool down.

 Again, after the first year, children start to make their passions known.
 Books tailored to their interests are best.
 That being said, here are my and my daughter’s favorites.

 T is for Truck has lasted another year as one of my daughter’s favorites.
-She loves it so much it is her preferred method of stalling bedtime.
+She loves it so much that it is her preferred method of stalling bedtime.

 My daughter also loves The Book with No Pictures by B.J.
 Novak.
 It’s silly sounds and phrases inspire deep belly laughs which are a real treat to us all.
 The book also has played an integral role in helping my daughter realize that the printed words are how the reader knows what to say as that is the subject of the book.

 For the library, my daughter was asked to select her favorite library book to recommend to other children.
 She selected Piggy Pie Po by Audrey and Don Wood, which is a fun rhyming book that has three separate silly illustrated poems in it.
 I recommend the board book.

 The spiral bound My First Discoveries books are amazing.
 We don’t have many of them but love the ones we do have.
 I, as an adult, even enjoy and learn from them.
 Our favorites are:

 - Colors.
 The transparent pages allow you to “mix” orange, green, violet, and brown with the turn of a page!
 My daughter will also be the first to tell you that there is a picture of a banana in it.